 Aids in Calcium Absorption

-One of the less discussed benefits of amla is how it helps the body absorb calcium in a positive way.
+One of the less discussed benefits of the Indian gooseberry is how it helps the body absorb calcium in a positive way.
 Calcium is an essential component of our bones, teeth, and nails, and also ensures that we have beautiful lustrous hair.
-So, eating a vitamin C-rich fruit like the Indian gooseberry is a great way to keep your body looking and feeling great.
+This is why drinking diluted amla juice on an empty stomach is recommended.

 Improves Metabolic Activity